 - 6.4.3.1 The function of the eyes and their adnexa shall be normal.
-There shall be no active pathological condition, acute or chronic, or any sequelae of surgery or trauma of the eyes or their adnexa likely to reduce proper visual function to an extent that would interfere with the safe exercise of the applicant's licence and rating privileges. - 6.4.3.2 Distant visual acuity with or without correction shall be 6/12 or better in each eye separately, and binocular visual acuity shall be 6/9 or better.
+There shall be no active pathological condition, acuteor chronic, nor any sequelae of surgery or trauma of the eyes or their adnexa likely to reduce proper visual function to an extentthat would interfere with the safe exercise of the applicant's licence and rating privileges. - 6.4.3.2 Distant visual acuity with or without correction shall be 6/12 or better in each eye separately, and binocular visual acuity shall be 6/9 or better.
 No limits apply to uncorrected visual acuity.
-Where this standard of visual acuity can be obtained only with correcting lenses, the applicant may be assessed as fit provided that: - a) such correcting lenses are worn during the exercise of the privileges of the licence or rating applied for or held; and - b) in addition, a pair of suitable correcting spectacles is keptreadily available during the exercise of the privileges of the applicant's licence.

-Note.- An applicant accepted as meeting these provisions is deemed to continue to do so unless there is reason to suspectotherwise, in which case an ophthalmic report is required at the discretion of the Licensing Authority.
+Where this standard of visual acuity can be obtained only with correcting lenses, the applicant may be assessed as fit provided that: - a) such correcting lenses are worn during the exercise of the privileges of the licence or rating applied for or held; and - b) in addition, a pair of suitable correcting spectacles is kept readily available during the exercise of the privileges of the applicant's licence. - Note.-An applicant accepted as meeting these provisions is deemed to continue to do so unless there is reason to suspect otherwise, in which case an ophthalmic report is required at the discretion of the Licensing Authority.
 Both uncorrected and corrected visual acuity are normally measured and recorded at each re-examination.
-Conditions which indicate a need to obtain an ophthalmic report include: a substantial decrease in the uncorrected visual acuity, any decrease in best corrected visual acuity, and the occurrence of eye disease, eye injury or eye surgery.
+Conditions which indicate a need to obtain an ophthalmic report include: a substantial decrease in the uncorrected visual acuity, any decrease in best corrected visual acuity, and the occurrence of eye disease, eye injury or eye surgery. - 6.4.3.2.1 Applicants may use contact lenses to meet this requirement provided that: - a) the lenses are monofocal and non-tinted; - b) the lenses are well tolerated; and - c) a pair of suitable correcting spectacles is kept readily available during the exercise of the licence privileges. - Note.- Applicants who use contact lenses may not need to have their uncorrected visual acuity measured at each reexamination provided the history of their contact lens prescription is known. - 6.4.3.2.2 Applicants with a large refractive error shall use contact lenses or high-index spectacle lenses.